Skip to main content

 There are numerous ways to get extra help if you are struggling in a class.
 Teachers will often make time to offer one-on-one assistance to students.
 Many schools also offer academic support, either in the form of tutoring or study groups.
 You can even reach out to a friend who is strong in the subject you’re grappling with for help.

 The web also offers a variety of tools designed to support students.
-For example, Khan Academy offers free online courses and assistance in numerous common high school classes.
+For example, Khan Academy provides free online courses and support in numerous common high school classes.
 Just remember to make sure your source is reliable and trustworthy when using the internet to help you study.

 Think About Weighting